johsteffens/tbman/README.md

 <a name="anchor_granted_memory"></a>
 ## Granted Memory

-For design reasons tbman might find no proper use for some space immediately following your requested memory block.
+For design reasons, tbman might find no proper use for some space immediately following your requested memory block.
-In that case it grants you that extra space, appending it to your request.
+In that case, it grants you that extra space, appending it to your request.
 You may use the granted space as if you had requested it in the first place.
 <br><sub>*(Note: Tbman never grants less than requested.)*</sub>